ntuhpc/kubernetes/README.md

 This will automatically delete all resources within the namespace, including the user ServiceAccount and RoleBinding.

+## Contributing

+Please submit a pull request to make changes.
 ### References

 - [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)